 - RNZAOC Suppliers

-Given the diverse nature of the Sup/QM Trade, with members drawn from each Corps and represented in almost every unit of the New Zealand Army, the amalgamation of the two trades would not be easy would take time to consolidate.
+Given the diverse nature of the Sup/QM Trade, with members drawn from each Corps and represented in every unit of the New Zealand Army, the amalgamation of the two trades was difficult and took time to consolidate.

-In an effort to ease the transition and bring together senior trade members, an annual seminar would be hosted by the Trade Training School at Trentham each year.
-By 2005 this annual seminar had become a one-way forum of presentations on supply matters with much discussion between participants but little action happening on moving the trade forward with the value of the seminar been questioned and its future in doubt.
+In an effort to ease the transition and bring together senior trade members, the Trade Training School at Trentham hosted an annual seminar each year.
+By 2005 this annual seminar had become a one-way forum of presentations on supply matters with much discussion between participants but little action happening on moving the trade forward with the value of the seminar being questioned and its future in doubt.

-The 2 Log Bn presentation to the seminar would include a brief on the following;
+The 2 Log Bn presentation to the seminar included a brief on the following:

-- A submission raised by 2 Lon Bn on changing the Sup/QM trade name.
+- A submission was raised by 2 Lon Bn on changing the Sup/QM trade name.

-- A submission on proposed changes to the Jnr Sup/QM Course
+- Submission of proposed changes to the Jnr Sup/QM Course

 - A proposal to instigate a trade newsletter/magazine amongst the trade